Medical Policy: 02.02.11

 policy may not apply to FEP.
 Benefits are determined by the Federal Employee Program.

 The intended use of all ambulatory cardiac monitors are for diagnosis of cardiac arrythmias.
 There is only one indication, atrial fibrillation, where the monitors would be considered after arrhythmia diagnosis.
+This indication would only be applicable for self -activated or auto-activated external ambulatory event monitors and not long term monitoring.

 Ambulatory Holter electrocardiography (EKG) is a widely used noninvasive test in which the EKG is continuously recorded over an extended period of time, typically 24 to 48 hours, to evaluate symptoms suggestive of cardiac arrhythmias, e.g., palpitations, dizziness, or syncope.
 However, Holter monitoring will be ineffective in detecting arrhythmias if a patient experiences infrequent symptoms.